ripienaar/puppet-reportprint/README.md

 most recent report - usually in */var/lib/puppet/state/last_run_report.yaml* but you can pass in a path using --report

-An example report is included in SAMPLE.txt
+An example report is included in SAMPLE.txt  Tested against Puppet 3.3.0 it might have bugs against older versions.

 Future?
 =======